olksndrdevhub/starnavi_test_easynet_api/README.md

 2. Activate your virtualvenv ("`conda activate <venv_name>`" or some other what you use)

-3. Move to project folder:
+3. Navigate to project folder:
 `cd starnavi_test_easynet_api/`

 4. Make migrate: